AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture7.md

 * Desktop notification is showing for exceeding temperature values.
 * Integrated rosmary's buzzer and the button for photoresistor for low values.
 * Audio alert has been set up to notify raindrops (wetness level).
+* Darksky weather api was not working after integration.
+* Completed recording the video of demonstrating scenarios.